-The Trump Campaign & Omarosa Are Headed For A Legal Battle, So Buckle Up
+The Trump Campaign & Omarosa Are Headed For A Legal Battle And It's Bound To Be Juicy

 Following the ex-presidential adviser and The Apprentice star's tell-all book and even more shocking TV interviews, Omarosa Manigault Newman was taken to arbitration by the Trump campaign for allegedly breaking her reported non-disclosure agreement (NDA) on Tuesday in New York.